stephenajulu/stephenajulu.com8/content/_index.md

     image_alt: Illustration
     bg_color: dark
 seo:
-  title: Stephen Ajulu — Multidiscipline Tech Expert
+  title: Stephen Ajulu — Multidisciplinary Tech Consultant
   description: >-
     Stephen is a seasoned tech expert, writer, and consultant with over a decade of experience in building impactful products, brands, and solutions using cutting-edge tech, aesthetic design, strategic insight, and modular engineering.
   extra: